MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 #### Reference: Require additional authentication at startup

-If you want to use BitLocker on a computer without a TPM, select **Allow BitLocker without a compatible TPM**.
+If BitLocker needs to be used on a computer without a TPM, select **Allow BitLocker without a compatible TPM**.
 In this mode, a password or USB drive is required for startup.
 The USB drive stores the startup key that is used to encrypt the drive.
 When the USB drive is inserted, the startup key is authenticated, and the operating system drive is accessible.
 If the USB drive is lost or unavailable, BitLocker recovery is required to access the drive.

 On a computer with a compatible TPM, additional authentication methods can be used at startup to improve protection for encrypted data.
 When the computer starts, it can use: